Buying real estate in Ireland?

 Which closing costs are negotiable in Ireland right now?

-Closing costs that are fixed by law and cannot be negotiated include Stamp Duty rates set by Revenue, Land Registry registration fees charged by the Property Registration Authority, and the 23% VAT rate on professional services.
+The closing costs that are fixed by law in Ireland and cannot be negotiated include Stamp Duty rates (1% up to €1 million, 2% above), the 23% VAT rate on professional services, and statutory charges like Land Registry fees and official search fees.

 Can I ask the seller to cover some closing costs in Ireland?